DanialHaseeb/mana/exercism/rust/README.md

 ## Structure

-This repository follows a specific structure to organize the solutions to different exercises:

-* `README.md`:
-	Provides an overview of the repository.
-* `LICENSE`:
-	Contains the CC0 Public Domain License, which governs the use of the code in this repository.
-* Exercise Folders:
 Each exercise is represented by a separate folder within the repository.
 These folders correspond to individual Cargo projects and contain the following files and directories:
-  - `src/`:
+* `src/`:
 	Directory containing the source code files for the exercise.
-  - `tests/`:
+* `tests/`:
 	Directory containing the test suite for the exercise.
+* `README.md`:
+	Markdown file containing the exercise description and instructions.
+* Additionally, some exercises may contain a `Cargo.toml` file.
+This file contains metadata about the Cargo project and is not directly related to the exercise.

 ## Contributing